‘Gold Rush’ Season 8 Spoilers: Will Parker Schnabel Leave For New Reality Show?

 As the Gold Rush season comes to an end, the Season 8 spoilers could be tough for fans of Parker Schnabel.

-Friday’s season finale brought a measure of uncertainty for Parker’s future, with a new reality show in the works and few details spilling out about when Gold Rush might return for Season 8.
+Friday’s season finale brought a measure of uncertainty for Parker’s future, with a new reality show in the works and few details spilling out about what when Gold Rush might return for Season 8.

 Parker’s journey will take him on the famous Klondike Gold Rush trail, according to a press release snipped by People magazine.